Avuxo/haiku/README.md

 - `disable_instruction_padding` stop instructions from being padded with system `nop`.
 - `enable_instruction_padding` enable instructions padding with target `nop`.
 - `instruction_padding` set the instruction to pad with.
 Defaults to `nop`.

+## Related Projects
+- [Keystone Assembler](https://github.com/keystone-engine/keystone) - the backend of this project.
+- [Basic Assembler](https://github.com/Tsukihimates/Tsukihime-Translation/tree/main/tools/assembler) - the precursor to this project.